a11yproject/a11yproject.com/_posts/2017-12-29-macos-browser-keyboard-navigation.md

 ### Highlight each item in Firefox

 Unlike Safari and Chrome, Firefox does not have an option in the settings page for enabling full keyboard control.
+Firefox respects the "Use keyboard navigation to move focus between controls" or "All Controls" setting in macOS.

+### Troubleshooting Firefox

+In several older versions of Firefox, the browser may still not send focus to links using the tab key despite "Use keyboard navigation to move focus between controls" being set.
+If this occurs, please update to the latest version of Firefox.

-However, when the "All Controls" setting is enabled in macOS, Firefox may still not send focus to links using the tab key.
-There is a way to enable keyboard focus of links using advanced configuration options.
+If it is not possible to install the latest version of Firefox, there is a way to enable keyboard focus of links using advanced configuration options.

 _Note: When accessibility.tabfocus is set, some forms created with non-semantic HTML elements can behave oddly.
 For example, the GitHub Gist code editor.
 If non-semantic HTML elements are inexplicably inaccessible, try resetting this option._